tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.items()`
 <dd markdown="1">
-The `.items()` method returns a list of all the key-value pairs.
+The `.items()` method returns a list of all the dictionary's key-value pairs.

 {% highlight py %}
 print( studentdict )          # {'name': 'Sam', 'age': 24}
 print( studentdict.items() )  # [('name', 'Sam'), ('age', 24)]
 {% endhighlight %}

-The `items()` output resembles a reformatted version of the line above it, but it is useful for iterating dictionaries (as you will soon see).
-Be warned, though: this method may return values in a seemingly arbitrary order, i.e not always the order in which they appeared when defining the dictionary.
+The `items()` output resembles the line above it, except reformatted with some square- and round brackets; this has its advantages and is especially useful for iterating dictionaries (as you will soon see).
+Be warned, though: this method may return values in a seemingly arbitrary order, i.e. not always the order in which they appeared when defining the dictionary.
 This has to do with how Python stores dictionaries (a topic beyond the scope of these tutorials).
 </dd>

 The round brackets -- i.e. `('name', 'Sam')` -- denote a *tuple*.
 Tuple can be pronounced as "too-ple" or "tuh-ple" depending on who you want to annoy.
 Tuples are not covered in this lesson, but for now, consider them as interchangeable with lists.
 For example: